Existing Kubernetes Cluster

 You are one more step closer to becoming a cloud provider for Akash Network.

-On the Provider Configuration page, you will need to provide specific configurations.
+On the Provider Pricing page, you will need to provide specific configurations.
 The app will use those values to make your provider on the chain, generate a server certificate and turn on provider service for Akash.
-From advance settings, you will also be able to set the pricing you wish to lease out your machine.

 Advance Settings:

-Bid Deposit: Bid deposit in uakt (e.g. 5000000 uakts = 5 AKTs)
+IP Scale Price: IP Scale price in USD per IP per month Endpoint Scale Bid Price: Endpoint pricing in USD per porth per month Bid Deposit: Bid deposit in uakt (e.g. 5000000 uakts = 5 AKTs)

 This screen will show you the progress of becoming an Akash cloud provider.

-Congratulations you became a provider on Akash Network.
+Congratulations, you became a provider on Akash Network.

 All the ports mentioned in the port table have to open for 0.0.0.0(Anywhere IPv4).